Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/From Terrestrial to Cosmic Ecology.md

 	- Planet  < Cosmo genesis > Cosmos
 	- Cosmos < Cosmic ecology > Humanity
 		- heuristic.
 - Can all be framed as ignorance or wisdom.
+Avidya -> Vidya
 - Big bang does not necessarily explain everything.
-If its a deter
+If its a deterministic big bang, it reflects hopelessness
+- Only the brain has evolved intelligance = blindness (e.g. electromagnetic spectrum and the range of vibrations in the universa)